szilvia-csernus/expense-app/README.md

 For deployment, I created `Dockerfiles` to containerize the project.
 The images that are used for deployment are created with `docker-compose`.
 The `docker-compose.aws_local.yml` file allows to build the images and try out the running containers locally before uploading the images to AWS Elastic Container Registry.

-    The backend image provides blueprint for the following:
+    The backend image provides blueprint for the followings:

         - Using Python on Linux-alpine as a base image
         - Installing all dependencies,